SrMateos/assigments-DAT250/dat250-expass1.md

 paru -S heroku-cli
 ```

-After this we just login into the Heroku client, and after this, to test everything we can use the test app from the tutorial.
+Next we just login into the Heroku client, and after this, in order to test everything, we can use the test app from the tutorial.
 We create it and then we push it to the repository.
 ```
 heroku login
 git clone https://github.com/heroku/java-getting-started